Video Game Music

 Welcome to my musical world!

-Looking for original music for your game?
+Looking for original music for your game or your multimedia project?
 You are in the right place!

 My name is Patrick de Arteaga and I am a music composer.
 I have orchestral themes for you, exotic music of any age and culture, 8-bit chiptune music, horror, sci-fi, even soundscapes to add life to any type of ambiance.

 You can listen to my music and download any of my FREE tracks.
 You can also visit my store to purchase customizable music in MIDI format or can even contact me for commissions.

 Join my musical world by subscribing to my newsletter and get some free stuff.
 I will keep working hard to help you to build your own original soundtrack, because your project deserves a chance.

 What will you find on this WEB?